 Having Trouble after setting up your token?

-REVOKING/RESETTING Please keep in mind the revoke link if you ever lose the device with your token or otherwise insecurely handle your token and need to start over with a new one.
+REVOKING/RESETTING Please keep in mind that you can revoke your token if you ever lose the device with your token or otherwise insecurely handle your token and need to start over with a new one.
 This is also useful if your token has time drift or otherwise stops working.

 TROUBLESHOOTING For additional OpenAuth troubleshooting, including time synchronization, please see here.